 You Have a Right to Know

 In accordance with the Crime Awareness and Campus Security Act of 1990, the Department of Public Safety (DPS) is responsible for preparing, publishing and distributing an annual security report by October 1 of each year, for the purpose of disclosing and disseminating certain information regarding campus crime statistics, security policies and campus law enforcement.
 Information mandated by this Act include statements about campus law enforcement policies, campus security education and prevention programs, alcohol and drug policies, sexual assault education and prevention programs, procedures for reporting sexual assaults, and procedures for handling reports of sexual assault.
 In compliance with this federal law, DPS makes public this information by way of our annual security report entitled Campus Safety & Security Handbook.
 The publication is made available to prospective students and employees and is distributed to current students and employees by way of the campus mail system, electronic distribution and the University website.
-View the Campus Safety & Security Handbook as a PDF in a new window.

 Access Control Policies & Procedures – The Three Basics

 - Wear your ID badge at all times and be cooperative with security staff if/when they request to see it;

 - Know the basic security protocols and follow them (e.g., residential security, visitation, guest sign-in, vehicle registration, facilities access, parking, etc.); and

 - Remember that vehicle registration and guest sign is required for all guests/visitors.
 Additionally, all guests/visitors must be escorted by the resident host at all times.

 Campus Emergencies – Reporting, Responding & Making Notifications

 The University has established emergency communications guidelines that all members of the campus community must familiarize themselves with for the purpose of responding effectively and efficiently in the event of a real emergency.
 It is critical that these guidelines be followed in the event of any of the following types of emergencies: